 Question: My 5 year old daughter disrespects me and doesn’t listen to me.
 When I ask her to do something, she’ll just look at me and say no. Often she is mean to me and will tell me she hates me or she will hit me.
 I try to stay calm, but I get angry.
 I don’t want to get angry.
 I yell and get negative.
 I don’t want to be like this.
 I want to be better for my daughter.
 Do you have any thoughts?

 Here is my response.
 The parent found it useful, so I thought I would share it.

-I’m going to let you in on a little secret though that might help.
-What if I told you that she is not intending to be mean to you.
-Rather, her behaviour is a road map to understanding what is going on for her.
-The behaviour, although not appropriate, points to the fact that she is having a hard time, she’s not really trying to give you a hard time.
+In this way, behavior is a roadmap to understanding what is going on for her.
+The behavior, although not desirable to you, points to the fact that she is having a hard time, she’s not really trying to give you a hard time.
+It’s about her.

 The world our little ones are living in can be confusing, frustrating and full of big emotions.
-Combine that with an evolving sense of self awareness and self control and you are going to see some of the behaviours you mentioned.
-Yes, our children will learn to self regulate and advocate for themselves in more mature ways as they develop, but we need to have patience with them and model for them the behaviours we want to teach.
+Combine that with an evolving sense of self awareness and self control and you are going to see some of the behaviors you mentioned.
+Yes, our children will learn to self regulate and advocate for themselves in more mature ways as they develop, but we need to have patience with them and model for them the behaviors we want to teach.

 Replacing the idea that my child is disrespectful and mean with the idea that my child needs help and guidance was the best thing I ever did as a parent.